bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_4.md

 Hint 2: To reset the creatures position, you need to use a conditional to check the creatures's position each time it moves.

 Hint 3: To find the left-most or right-most x-coordinate of a tagged object, you can use the `utilities.get_left` and `utilites.get_right` functions.
+You can see what inputs those functions require by looking in the `utilities.py` file.

 Hint 4: If you need to find the WIDTH of your object...get this...there's a function called `utilities.get_width`.
 Now why might that be useful...(see Hint 5).